ejgroene/delegate/README.md

 I you want to understand that, try reading this explaination of ionel: https://blog.ionelmc.ro/2015/02/09/understanding-python-metaclasses/.

 My point is: I do not have enough room in my head for that kind of complicated schemes.
+I forget them.
+They swap out.
+Other stuff competes for my brain.
 As a result, powerful use of meta-classes remains reserved for very special cases and is not suitable for daily use.

-I want to use concepts of metaclasses so easy that I can use it on a daily bases.
-Just like Javascript users use delegation on a daily basis, perhaps without even noticing it.
+I want the concepts of metaclasses to be so easy that I can use it on a daily bases erm, basis.
+Just like Javascript users use prototyping on a daily basis, perhaps without even noticing it.

 I did that by replacing inheritance with delegation AND unifying the chain of creation with the chain of lookup.